yulingtianxia/pbxprojHelper/index.md

 1. Choose your project file by clicking "Select" button.
 Both `.xcodeproj` and `.pbxproj` file extensions are supported.
 The path of project file you selected will be displayed on the text field.
 The outline view shows data of project file.
 2. Choose configuration file by clicking "Choose JSON File".
 Configuration file contains changes you want to make to your project.
 You can create a configuration file with json format, or generate it using "JSON Configuration Generator" tool provided by pbxprojHelper.
 The outline view will refresh data after you choose a json file.
 3. Clicking "Apply" button will write changes made by json configuration to project file you selected.
-4. "Revert" button lets you revert your project file to latest version.
+4. "Revert" button does a reverse operation of "Apply" button.

 ### Use pbxproj (Command Line Tool)